bryanedds/Nu/Standard.md

 12) Try to use unique names for public fields and discriminated union cases to avoid ambiguating type inference.
 For example, `Id` is not a good public field name, but `ProductId` might be.

 13) Avoid use of NoEquality attribute except where unavoidable.
-It's better to force yourself to make a decision on equality semantics rather than just punting on it.
+It's better to force yourself to make a decision on equality semantics when you can.

 **B) Consistency**